DevilYangS/ENAS-KT/ReadMe.md

 ```
 Step 1 is necessary,
 Step 2~3 are too time-consuming,
-you could directly go to step 4 after step 1, since we uploaded the pretrained model weights
+you could directly go to step 4 after step 1, since we uploaded the pretrained model weights, you can download the pretrained weights of supetnet from *Release*.

 ---------------------1. prepare dataset-------------------------
 (1) download EdNet and RAIEdNet2020 from the website;